Catholicism in the Second Spanish Republic: Burning of the convents

 Following a monarchist insult on the previous day, when the royal march was played to the crowds on their Sunday paseo in Madrid's Retiro Park, mobs of anarchists and radical socialists sacked the monarchist headquarters in Madrid on May 11, 1931 and then proceeded to set fire or otherwise wreck more than a dozen churches in the capital.
 Similar acts of arson and vandalism were perpetrated in a score of other cities in southern and eastern Spain.
 These attacks came to be referred to as the "quema de conventos" (the burning of the convents).

 It was alleged that this anticlerical violence was undertaken, for the most part with the acquiescence and in some cases the active assistance of the official Republican authorities.
-Despite the protests of Miguel Maura - who as minister of the Interior was ultimately responsible for public order - the government refused to intervene and the fever of anticlerical incendiarism spread rapidly around the country - Murcia, Málaga (the most extensive damage occurred in this city), Cadiz, Almería.
+Despite the protests of Miguel Maura - who as minister of the Interior was ultimately responsible for public order - the government refused to intervene and the fever of anticlerical incendiarism spread rapidly around the country – Murcia, Málaga (the most extensive damage occurred in this city), Cádiz, Almería.
 When criticized by the Catholic Church for not doing more to stop the burning of religious buildings in May 1931 Prime Minister Azaña famously retorted that the burning of "all the convents in Spain was not worth the life of a single Republican".

 The burning of the convents set the tone for relations between the Republican left and the Catholic right.
 The events of 11 May came to be seen as a turning point in the history of the Second Republic.
 For example, José María Gil-Robles claimed to regard the convent burnings as 'decisive'.
 He claimed that the fires of 11 May destroyed the precarious coexistence which had been established between Church and State.
 (Indeed, Gil-Robles persisted in seeing the burnings as the result of planned and co-ordinated action by the republican government.
-The liberal catholic Ossorio y Gallardo also believed in the likelihood of conspiracy - but as the work of monarchist agents provocateurs.)
+The liberal catholic Ossorio y Gallardo also believed in the likelihood of conspiracy – but as the work of monarchist agents provocateurs.)

 "From now on", wrote Ossorio", the right was utterly opposed to Maura as if he, a sincere Catholic, had been responsible for burning churches."
 The political fate of the moderate Catholic Miguel Maura exemplified the predicament of the centre in periods of intense political polarization - though he demonstrated his defence of Church property in May 1931 he was still dubbed by the Catholic right as one who consented 'to Spain being lit by burning churches'.

 Gil-Robles was one of the prime beneficiaries of Maura's discomfiture and one of the first to capitalise on it.
-Following the passage of the 1931 Constitution with its anticlerical clauses Maura (on 14 October 1931) and Alcalá-Zamora resigned - though their resignations did nothing to reconcile them to the agrarian Catholic right.
+Following the passage of the 1931 Constitution with its anticlerical clauses Maura (on 14 October 1931) and Alcalá-Zamora resigned – though their resignations did nothing to reconcile them to the agrarian Catholic right.
 The position of the Catholic republicans was an isolated one.